zetifinance/main-website-2023-fork/content/news/zeti-featured-in-the-times-uks-future-of-finance-report.md

 ---
 This morning [Zeti](https://www.linkedin.com/company/zeti/) appeared in [The Times](https://www.linkedin.com/company/the-times/)' Future of Finance Report in collaboration with [Raconteur](https://www.linkedin.com/company/raconteur-media/) highlighting our commitment to a cleaner future for transport.

-**The future of clean investment is transport**
+### **W﻿ritten by Chris Stokel-Walker, Thursday 5th October 2023**

-Businesses are caught between a rock and a hard place, needing to update vehicle fleets while facing eyewatering costs for new EVs.
-That’s where an investment opportunity lies.
+## **Businesses are caught between a rock and a hard place, needing to update vehicle fleets while facing eyewatering costs for new EVs.
+That’s where an investment opportunity lies.**

 The green revolution is gathering pace – and quickly.
 Climate and clean and green tech is a booming market, with more than [$495 billion invested in the sector in 2022](https://www.statista.com/statistics/186807/worldwide-investment-in-sustainable-energy-since-2004/) – a number reaching new records every year.